 The PN diploma prepares students for the NCLEX-PN exam.
 Upon completion of the diploma, students will be eligible to take the National Council Licensure Examination (NCLEX-PN) provided they meet the requirements of the state board of nursing

-*Available at the Richmond, Wauwatosa and Bayshore Campus locations.
+*Available at the Parma, and Akron, OH; Richmond, VA and Wauwatosa and Bayshore Campus locations.